MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/manufacturing/compute.md

 ---
-title: 'Compute large-scale HPC application workloads in Azure VMs'
+title: 'Compute large-scale HPC application workloads in Azure VMs for Manufacturing industries'
-description: Learn about the Azure VM instances that are ideal for large-scale HPC application workloads in the oil and gas industry, plus HPC use cases, reference architecture, design considerations, and design recommendations.
+description: Learn about the Azure VM instances that are ideal for large-scale HPC application workloads in the manufacturing industry, plus HPC use cases, reference architecture, design considerations, and design recommendations.
 author: Rajani-Janaki-Ram
 ms.author: rajanaki
 ms.topic: conceptual